aditiohri/blawg/README.md

 ## TO DO
 * update favicon
+* how does draft collection work in astro?

+* ask michael for help getting initial thoughts on vite exploration/choice together?

 * how do i organize local assets/photos in posts?
 * add content to about
 * add content to contact